 The MGIB program provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.

 *Chapter 33: The Post 9/11 GI Bill: The Post 9-11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post 9-/11 GI Bill.
-The Post-9/11 GI Bill will become effective for training on or after August 1, 2009.
 This program will pay eligible individuals:

 This benefit is payable only for training at an Institution of Higher Learning.
 If you are enrolled exclusively in online training you will not receive the housing allowance.
 If you are on active duty you will not receive the housing allowance or books & supplies stipend.
 This benefit provides up to 36 months of education benefits, generally benefits are payable for 15 years following your release from active duty.